-What you see will, therefore, depend on when you visit – it might be sunflowers, tulips, poppies or the Cosmo’s above – they have a full list of what is likely to be in bloom when on their website in English.
+What you see will, therefore, depend on when you visit – it might be sunflowers, tulips, poppies or pretty pink flowers called Cosmo’s above – they have a full list of what is likely to be in bloom when on their website in English

 To get to Nokonoshima from Fukuoka you jump on the ferry from Meinohama Port.
-You’ll need to get to here by train and then a local bus – full details are also on their website.
+You’ll need to get to here by train and then a local bus.

 Meet Some Otters